Utilities Advisory Commission

 Term Expires: 3/31/2025

-Phil Metz is a newly-appointed member of the Utilities Advisory Commission starting in June, 2021 and has served on the Fiber Subcommittee until March 31, 2023 .
+Phil Metz has been a member of the Utilities Advisory Commission since June 2021.
 He and his family have resided in Palo Alto for over 30 years.
-Phil serves Palo Alto as an Emergency Services Volunteer, both as a Block Preparedness Coordinator (BPC) and as a Community Emergency Response Team (CERT) member.
+Phil also serves Palo Alto as an Emergency Services Volunteer, both as a Block Preparedness Coordinator (BPC) and as a Community Emergency Response Team (CERT) member.

-Professionally, Phil is focused on developing and applying scientifically-grounded tools for advancing environmental sustainability and mitigating climate change.
-As co-founder and a Director of the BioPhysical Economics Institute (BPEI), Phil is working to advance BPEI’s mission of bringing the natural sciences into the practice of economics and financial decision-making.
+Professionally, Phil is focused on developing and applying scientifically grounded tools for advancing environmental sustainability and mitigating climate change.
+As co-founder and Vice President of the BioPhysical Economics Institute (BPEI), Phil is working to advance BPEI’s mission of bringing the natural sciences into the practice of economics and financial decision-making.

 Phil is expert across a range of energy markets including building energy systems, renewables, energy storage, and electric utility / grid-scale energy systems.